Cyprian Bhekuzulu: Succession and disputes

 The late king, Solomon, did not appoint an heir and as a result a candidate had to be nominated once the princes reached maturity.
 The first of these candidates was Solomon's eldest son, Victor Phikokwaziyo but there was a lot of dispute within the royal family on his candidature.
-Another candidate was Thandayiphi Absalom, the prince regent preferred candidate.
+Another candidate was Thandayiphi Absalom, the prince regent's preferred candidate.
 His nomination, however, brought discontent amongst the Zulu people as the prince regent and the nominee were perceived as being too accommodating to the Apartheid regime.

 It is this growing unpopularity of the two princes that resulted in a legend that a true and rightful heir is yet to avail himself and consequently fueled Cyprian's ambition to inherit the throne.
-A while back, there was a primary school book of which the writer names Cyprian as the heir.
+A while back, there was a primary school book in which the writer names Cyprian as the heir.
 Although the copies were abruptly modified and the claim removed, it did leave Cyprian with a confidence that he was “nominated by the books” and he pursued this claim.
 The momentum built around the prince and within a few months he had enough following to make the government reconsider Thandayiphi's candidacy.
 An inquiry was made into the succession issue by the government and in the end, Cyprian was accepted as the heir.
 His mother had managed to provide a signed letter by the late Chief stating that Cyprian is his heir; the letter was verified to be authentic by the technical experts.